Backing up and restoring

 Backups include the current state of the system, the state of all services, configuration information, and application data.
 The backup process leverages snapshot functionality.
 Therefore, when a backup is running, you can start and restart services; there is no need to shut down the application or Docker containers.
 The services are only momentarily suspended to enable reading the data.

 You can back up and restore applications by using the browser interface or the command-line interface (CLI).
 Results are comparable; however, the CLI offers an option to exclude subdirectories from a backup.

-The Control Center backup process creates a compressed tar archive file (.tgz) that can be restored on the same cluster or a similar cluster.
+The Control Center backup process creates a compressed tar archive file (.tgz) that can be restored on the same deployment or a similar deployment.
 Before starting a backup, Control Center estimates the size of the backup file and compares it to the amount of free space.
 If storage space is insufficient, Control Center does not start a backup.

 The default directory for backup files is /opt/serviced/var/backups.
 The directory can be changed by specifying the SERVICED_BACKUPS_PATH environment variable in the Control Center configuration file, /etc/default/serviced.

 When a full backup is not necessary, such as when you need a checkpoint before installing software, you can perform a snapshot of the system.
 If you need to revert back to a snapshot, use the rollback feature.
 You use the CLI to perform snapshot and rollback.